 Ed nodded.
 With his heart heavy, he knew he’d choke on any words he tried to speak.

-Joe pulled back, and Ed let him go.
-Ed walked with him to the door.
+Joe pulled back, and Ed walked with him to the door.
 “Call me.”

-Joe stared into his eyes before giving him one last quick kiss.
+Joe peered into his eyes before giving him one last quick kiss.
 “Every day.”

 Ed worked up a little smile.
 Joe winked and turned to walk out to Ed’s little Escort.
-That was classic Joe — practical and hardworking, with barely a hint of sentiment.
+That was classic Joe—practical and hardworking, with barely a hint of sentiment.
 And Ed missed him already.
 In less than a minute, Joe was out of sight.
 Ed slowly shut the door and leaned his forehead against the smooth wood.
 He felt empty.
-Cold and empty, and suddenly overwhelmed with emotion.
+Cold and empty.
+He coughed to clear the thickness that had developed in his throat as Joe had driven away.
 He shuddered, fighting a tear that threatened to break free.

 To hell with it.
 There were no witnesses, so he gave in and let go.
 Wet trails streamed down his face.
-Wondering how or when it had come to this, he bit his lip, salty with tears, and snuffled.
+How or when had it come to this?
+He bit his lip, salty with tears, and snuffled.
 What were they getting themselves into?
 This was way past the level where either of them could just walk away at the drop of a hat if they had a big argument.
 But that was good, wasn’t it?
 Joe had agreed they were partners and had been over-the-moon happy looking over the farm.
 If nothing else, he had Joe hooked with the farm.

 His head ached, and he didn’t want to think about it anymore.
 He scrubbed his face with the palm of his hands and padded back to his lonely bed.